woox99/Django-Deployment-Tutorial/README.md

 ### Collect static files
 We are using Nginx to server our static files, so we need to run this command so Nginx will know where to find them.
-* You're probably in your project directory if you followed this tutorial percisely so we need to go back one directory
+* You're probably in your project directory if you followed this tutorial precisley so we need to go back one directory
 ```
 cd ..
 ```